HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

   def create_data_arr(frame):
       current_row = file[frame + header_end]
       cols, rows = (3, int((len(current_row) - 2) / 3))
+      #Create an array of the correct size with nothing in it at first
       arr = [[None]*cols for _ in range(rows)]
+      #count represents the index 0, 1, or 2 in this marker's x, y, z data
       count = 0
+      #count_row represents the number marker in the row of data for this frame
       count_row = 0
       for x in range(left_header_end, len(current_row)):
+          #assign data
           arr[count_row][count] = current_row[x]
           count += 1
+          #when we reach the z position, move on to the next marker
           if (count == 3):
               count = 0
               count_row += 1